 While you’re holding that button down with your right index finger, use your right thumb to rotate the dial on the back.
 You’ll see the ISO setting change both on the top screen and through the viewfinder (or the back screen if you’re using that).

 Another way to do it is using the menu system.
 Most of the time, this isn’t as convenient while shooting, but it does open up some other related options.
 First, though, the basic ISO setting is found under the Photo Shooting Menu (camera icon) under ISO Sensitivity Settings.

 When you drill down into that menu item (press OK button or right side of navigation dial), you’ll get more ISO-related setting.
 The top one, ISO Sensitivity, is the basic one to change the ISO setting.

-Pressing OK (or right) on that will will give you the list of available ISO settings.
+Pressing OK (or right) on that will give you the list of available ISO settings.

 That manual setting works well, but there’s also another way to do it that, in many cases, is going to be a better option.
-One of the features of modern digital cameras that I find pretty indispensible now is Auto ISO.
+One of the features of modern digital cameras that I find pretty indispensable now is Auto ISO.
 It frees up the camera to change the ISO without messing with the other two sides of the exposure triangle: shutter speed and aperture.